-Talk about alcohol with your child – the earlier the better
+Have conversations with your child about alcohol and its effects on health – the earlier the better.

 Alcohol consumption is heavily ingrained in our culture, and chances are your teen has already tried a beer, or something stronger.
 Even though you might prefer they wait until they’re older to start the conversation, now is the time to discuss their alcohol use with them, calmly and in an informed way.

 Many young people don’t really understand the potential risks involved with alcohol use at a young age.
 As a parent, caregiver or supportive adult, being informed about alcohol and its effects on youth can help you to initiate early, open and honest conversations with your pre-teens and teens.

 This updated guide helps people understand the health risk levels of drinking – the more alcohol consumed, the greater the risk of negative health issues like several types of cancer, cardiovascular and liver disease occurring, along with a greater likelihood of violence.
 As the amount of alcohol increases, so do the potential health risks.Signs to watch for

 When it comes to youth, the risk of these negative health outcomes is much greater, and they should be encouraged to delay alcohol use for as long as possible.
 Underage use of alcohol can lead to these health risks, and other negative consequences, including risky behaviours, over-consumption, and binge-drinking.

 Use the new guidelines to start a conversation with your teen.
 Begin conversations that are open without putting your kids in the hot seat.

 Looking for some conversation starters?
 Try these.